protontypes/open-sustainable-technology/README.md

   * [Soil](#soil)
 - [Circular Economy and Waste](#circular-economy-and-waste)

+## Guideline
+### Energy Supply
+A global energy supply is a central basis for human life.
+The following aspects should be the focus of attention in order to ensure global scalability:

+* Decentralised supply
+* High availability
+* Low impact on vital natural resources such as climate, water, soil or forests
+* High robustness and easy maintenance

+In order to understand the impact on different ecosystems and other natural resources, these need to be monitored and recorded.
+Only in this way can the impact of our actions be understood on a global scale.
+Besides

+### Vital Natural Resources
+All life on earth is based on the availability of limited natural resources.
+Ensuring quality and ensuring accessibility for all life forms is a central task for sustainable technology.

+### Contribution

 _Your contribution is necessary to keep this list alive and to expand it.
 You can read more about the list and how you can participate in the [Contribution Guide](CONTRIBUTING.md)._ Maintenance is carried out by [protontypes](https://protontypes.eu/).
 We are an _Open Accelerator for Free and Sustainable Innovation._

 [![](https://img.shields.io/twitter/follow/protontypes?style=social)](https://twitter.com/protontypes)